mikenomitch/containers/README.md

       return await stub.fetch(request);
     }

+    // If you want to route to one of many containers (in this case 5),
+    // use the loadBalance helper
-    // Otherwise, fall back to one of 5 containers let container = await loadBalance(env.MY_CONTAINER, 5); // 5 is instance count
+    let container = await loadBalance(env.MY_CONTAINER, 5);
     return await container.fetch(request);
   },
 };